Kernel-Based Distributed Q-Learning: A Scalable Reinforcement Learning Approach for Dynamic Treatment Regimes: Kernel-Based Distributed Q-Learning for DTRs

-The training and decision-making flows of the above approach are shown in Figure \ref{Fig:scheme}, where $D_{j,t}$ represents the data on the $j$th local machine at the $t$th stage and $\overline{Q}_{D, {\lambda}_t,t}$ is rewritten as $\overline{Q}_{t}$ for convenience.
-The detailed implementation of DKRR-DTR can also be found in Appendix B. A comparison of \eqref{DKRR-estimator} with \eqref{KRR-Q} shows that the computational complexity of KRR-DTR is reduced from $\mathcal O(|D|^3)$ to $\mathcal (|D_{j}|^3)$ at each stage on the $j$th local machine.
-If the data subset sizes are the same, that is, $|D_ 1|=|D_ 2|=\dots=|D_ m|$, then each local machine has only $\mathcal O(|D|^3/m^3)$ floating computations at each stage.
-If local processing is performed in parallel on a single machine, then $\mathcal O(|D|^3/m^2)$ floating computations are required.
-As in the classical regression setting \citep{zhang2015divide,lin2017distributed,lin2018distributed}, the number of local machines $m$ balances the generalization error and computational complexity of DKRR-DTR.
+The training and decision-making flows of the above approach are shown in Figure \ref{Fig:scheme}, where $D_{j,t}$ represents the data on the $j$-th local machine at the $t$-th stage and $\overline{Q}_{D, {\lambda}_t,t}$ is rewritten as $\overline{Q}_{t}$ for convenience.
+A comparison of \eqref{DKRR-estimator} with \eqref{KRR-Q} shows that the computational complexity of KRR-DTR is reduced from $\mathcal O(|D|^3)$ to $\mathcal O(|D_{j}|^3)$ at each stage on the $j$-th local machine.
+If the data subset sizes are the same, then each local machine has only $\mathcal O(|D|^3/m^3)$ floating computations at each stage.
+As in the classical regression setting \citep{zhang2015divide,lin2017distributed}, the number of local machines $m$ balances the generalization error and computational complexity of DKRR-DTR.
 A small $m$ yields perfect generalization but needs huge computations, whereas a large $m$ significantly accelerates the algorithm but may degrade its generalization performance.
 Therefore, it is crucial to theoretically derive some values of $m$ with which DKRR-DTR performs similarly to KRR-DTR while reducing its computational burden.